wilks625/E-Commerce_Back_End/README.md

 This application allows the user to view, add, update, and delete categories, products, and tags

 Video walkthrough of installation and how to use application:
-Please enlarge video as well as increase resolution when viewing video
+Please enlarge video as well as increase resolution to 1080p when viewing video
 Part 1:
 https://drive.google.com/file/d/1BS7zEovimnxA3YO5FLQ2vkpW-CIHBx-7/view
 Part 2: